GiovanniHessel94/rocketseat-elixir-ignite-challenges/README.md

-# Ignite Projects
+# Ignite Challenges

-This repository will be used to display all the projects that will be developed in the Rocketseat Ignite - Elixir
+This repository will be used to display all the challenges that will be developed in the Rocketseat Ignite - Elixir